Cost summary: Three months in Caucasus

 Azerbaijan is a very cheap country to travel in.
 The capital Baku is wealthy, and there is all kind of luxury available, but even in there it’s possible to find cheap accommodation and restaurants.
 Outside the capital the country is quite rural, and in small towns you can find cheap guesthouses and some hostels.
 Eating in simple local restaurants is very affordable.
 Fuel is super-cheap in Azerbaijan, and partly because of that, bus ticket prices are very low.

 We stayed in Azerbaijan 13 days, our of which 8 days in Baku and the rest in charming Sheki near the Greater Caucasus Mountains.
-Total costs of the 13-days trip to Azerbaijan were 356,95 €, so 27,46 € per day.
+Total costs of the 13-days trip to Azerbaijan were 356,95 €, so 27,46 € per day for two people.

 As a super short summary, we can warmly recommend traveling in Caucasus for budget travelers, and well, basically for everyone.
 These beautiful countries are not yet spoiled with tourism, and very affordable and safe to travel in.
 All locals we met were hospitable and welcoming, and willing to help even if we didn’t have common language.
 English is not spoken everywhere, so it’s useful to know some Russian, as many people understand it.
-Regarding setting a budget for traveling in Caucasus; 25 € per day per person is enough if you use basic accommodation like hostels, eat in local restaurants and use public transportation, and as our example shows, even 15 € per day is possible on a longer run.
+Regarding setting a budget for traveling in Caucasus; 25 € per day per person is well enough if you use basic accommodation like hostels, eat in local restaurants and use public transportation.
+As our example shows, even 15 € per day per person is possible on a longer run.